Hangzhou Sihan Medical Equipment Co.,Ltd.

 1. Flexibility vs. Torque Transmission

 A tube too stiff strains tissues; too limp won’t advance.
 High-durometer polymers grant control but demand metal coil reinforcement to prevent kinking—hence the ubiquity of stainless-steel mesh cores.
+Inserting tubes with optimized torque response helps reduce wear on the endoscope bending rubber and enhances procedural control.

 2. Biocompatibility & Chemical Resistance

 Autoclaving, enzymatic cleaners, and bodily fluids attack weak polymers.
 Top-tier tubes thus integrate hydrophobic additives to repel moisture and resist oxidation.
+This is especially important when combining insertion tubes with components sourced from diverse makers, such as flexible endoscope parts and function assemblies.

 3. Surface Lubricity & Friction Control

 Dragging against mucosa increases patient discomfort.
 Some brands now embed silicone coatings that mimic cartilage’s slickness, easing insertion.
+High‑quality materials improve user experience compared to older force fx 8c series scopes where friction was a noted concern.

 RequirementIdeal Material PropertyTrade-Offs